ionos-cloud/terraform-provider-ionoscloud/docs/resources/server.md

 - `primary_nic` - (Computed) The associated NIC.
 - `primary_ip` - (Computed) The associated IP address.
 - `firewallrule_id` - (Computed) The associated firewall rule.
-- `ssh_key_path` - (Optional)[list] List of paths to files containing a public SSH key that will be injected into IonosCloud provided Linux images.
+- `ssh_key_path` - (Optional)[list] List of absolute paths to files containing a public SSH key that will be injected into IonosCloud provided Linux images.
 Also accepts ssh keys directly.
 Required for IonosCloud Linux images.
 Required if `image_password` is not provided.
+This property is immutable.
-- `ssh_keys` - (Optional)[list] List of paths to files containing a public SSH key that will be injected into IonosCloud provided Linux images.
+- `ssh_keys` - (Optional)[list] Immutable List of absolute paths to files containing a public SSH key that will be injected into IonosCloud provided Linux images.
 Also accepts ssh keys directly.
 Required for IonosCloud Linux images.
 Required if `image_password` is not provided.
+This property is immutable.
 - `image_password` - (Optional)[string] Required if `ssh_key_path` is not provided.
 - `type` - (Optional)[string] Server usages: [ENTERPRISE](https://docs.ionos.com/cloud/compute-engine/virtual-servers/virtual-servers) or [CUBE](https://docs.ionos.com/cloud/compute-engine/virtual-servers/cloud-cubes).
 This property is immutable.